The U.S. government's crackdown on prostitution has forced sex workers to adopt desperate measures for survival -- and it's rousing them to rebellion

 Both DiAngelo and Piccillo pointed out that the national sex-workers- rights group Desiree Alliance recently canceled a major conference planned for 2019 over concerns that the organizers could be held liable for promoting sex work.

-Desiree Alliance director Chris Sardina told Front Page Confidential that the conference had tentatively been titled “Transcending Borders: Immigration, Migration, and Sex Work,” but FOSTA/SESTA and the Trump administration’s crackdown on illegal immigration made a conference focused on those issues the functional equivalent of a bull’s-eye for law enforcement.
+Desiree Alliance director Cris Sardina told Front Page Confidential that the conference had tentatively been titled “Transcending Borders: Immigration, Migration, and Sex Work,” but FOSTA/SESTA and the Trump administration’s crackdown on illegal immigration made a conference focused on those issues the functional equivalent of a bull’s-eye for law enforcement.

 “Because of the legislation that’s been passed, there are just too many risks,” Sardina explained.
 “Just because it’s a federal law and it’s online — that means jack.
 It’s going to trickle offline, and we’ve already seen that happening.”